 Some intellectual disability is common in these patients.
 Some clinicians believe that patients whose seizures appear earlier in life are more likely to show diminished cognitive function.
 Some physicians also maintain that the length of the delay in diagnosis and initiation of effective pyridoxine treatment may be related to increased handicaps.
 Future cognitive function is also likely related to the type of genetic mutation underlying PDE in a particular patient, as well as any associated abnormalities in brain development.
 Few formal psychometric assessments in patients with PDE have been performed.
 The limited studies performed to date indicate that in these patients verbal intellectual function is more impaired than non-verbal skills.
 It is important that patients and families know that some patients with PDE have normal intellectual function.

 Mutations in the antiquitin gene (ALDH7A1) were identified in 2006 as the cause of PDE.
-Antiquitin is an enzyme that plays a role in the metabolism of lysine, and amino acid.
-Abnormal function of antiquitin secondarily results in elevations of the chemical a-aminoadipic semialdehyde (a-AASA) which leads to reduced activity of several enzymes in the brain that regulate the transmission of signals between neurons as well as brain development.
+Antiquitin is an enzyme that plays a role in the metabolism of lysine, an amino acid.
+Abnormal function of antiquitin secondarily results in elevations of the chemical alpha-aminoadipic semialdehyde (a-AASA) which leads to reduced activity of several enzymes in the brain that regulate the transmission of signals between neurons as well as brain development.
 The ALDH7A1 gene is located on chromosome 5q31.

 Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual.
 Human body cells normally have 46 chromosomes.
 Pairs of human chromosomes are numbered form 1 through 22 and the sex chromosomes are designated X and Y. Males have one X and one Y chromosome, and females have two X chromosomes.
 Each chromosome has a short arm designated “p” and a long arm designated “q”.
 Chromosomes are further subdivided into many bands that are numbered.
 For example, chromosome 5q31 refers to band 31 on the long arm of chromosome 5.
 The numbered bands specify the location of the thousands of genes that are present on each chromosome.